 An Arable Commodity Levy is collected at the first point of sale for all grain and seed, with the exception of maize which is collected on the seed purchased.
 Levies are set by the FAR Board each year.
 The levies for 1 January to 31 December 2023 will remain unchanged from the previous year.

 FAR exists to support New Zealand cropping farmers and as such, our organisational structure includes strong grower input at all levels.
-Growers are represented on our Members Council, Research and Development Advisory Committee, and Arable Research Groups (ARGs), ensuring that decisions around research priorities and direction maintain a grower and industry focus.
+Growers are represented on our Members Council, Board, Research and Development Advisory Committee, and Arable Research Groups (ARGs), ensuring that decisions around research priorities and direction maintain a grower and industry focus.

 FAR's research and extension portfolio spans everything from environmental and field based crop agronomy trials to international collaborations with the aim of meeting the identified needs of New Zealand's arable industry, now and in the future.